ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 Options 1 and 2 have the slight advantage of not requiring an attribute to be define+shipped somewhere.
 They're also the most flexible about the generic arity of the builder: it need not be exactly the same as that of the tasklike.

+Will we need to implement multiple options to cover all the use-cases?
+(If so, what should happen if two different options give different builders?!)

 ## Discuss: reduce number of heap allocations